The military's ritual of saluting for the national anthem

 “If you’re driving in your car and you hear the national anthem, you have to stop and get out of your car,” said Baker, who is now the director of programs at Pacific Forum CSIS, a think tank in Honolulu.
 Viewers of this summer’s Olympics may recall U.S. athlete and Army reservist Sam Kendricks stopping in the middle of his pole vault sprint to stand at attention when the anthem began playing at the track and field stadium in Rio de Janeiro.

-That wasn’t surprising, said Col. Bob Taradah, the deputy to Defense Secretary Ash Carter’s senior adviser for military professionalism.
+That wasn’t surprising, said Col. Bob Taradash, the deputy to Defense Secretary Ash Carter’s senior adviser for military professionalism.

 “That’s very typical of what you can expect of somebody who feels that it’s their professional obligation to pay respect to the nation that they’ve sworn to defend,” he said.